 The development of common green mantises consists of three developmental stages: eggs, nymphs and adult stage; which is referred to as incomplete metamorphosis.
 The female lays its eggs on a leaf or branch or on the ground.
 The eggs are encased in a soft, foamy ootheca – a protective case of eggs containing 10–400 eggs.
 The egg case is boat-shaped and made of a series of vertical chambers, where each chamber contains a single egg.
 It protects the eggs during harsh conditions.
 The eggs hatch during spring since warmth expedites the hatching.

-A popup card model with a green Praying Mantis stately stands on a blue leaf, surrounded by 4 purple leaves.
+A pop out card model with a green Praying Mantis stately stands on a blue leaf, surrounded by 4 purple leaves.
 It seems that they are trying to protect the young shoots of the trees against harmful pests

 The Praying Mantis symbol meaning are temperance, quietness, awareness, calmness, clairvoyance, patience, mindfulness and innovation.
 Give this popup card to who is equilibrium out of balance, the Praying Mantis always comes to us when we are internally craving peace, quiet, and calm in our lives